jleo3/tdd_meetup/01_slides/slides/slides.md

 <aside class="notes">
 <ul>
 <li>
 You can join the ranks of the mediocre easily.
 It's a low bar to cross.
 But if you aspire to better, and I know everyone here does, you have to test drive.
 I am an easy-going guy but I don't compromise on this.
-There's too much at stake.

 <li>
-I can tell you test driven code from non test-driven code in 2 seconds and I don't even need to see the tests.
-At a certain point it becomes obvious, second nature.
-You can feel the presence of testing and competency.
+Not on personal projects, not when I'm pairing, and not during interviews.
+There's too much at stake.
 <li>
-Our Users deserve better than they have right now.
+End users of web applications (everybody) deserve better than they have now.
 They deserve quality, craftsmanship, attention to detail.
 This is how you give it to them.
 </ul>
 </aside>